Why Letter Recognition Matters in Learning to Read

 Why Letter Names Matter

-But research shows that letter names are critical for several reasons:
+Research shows that letter names are critical for several reasons:

 • Letter names provide a stable anchor even when shapes or sounds change.